Iraq Football Association: First administration

+The first logo of the Iraq Football Association in 1950.

 The first Iraqi FA administration was headed by President Obaid Abdullah Al-Mudhayfi and Saadi Jassim as general secretary, with its headquarters in the Sheikh Omar district in Baghdad.
-The IFA was an association of 14 teams from all over Iraq, they included the Royal Olympic Club (‘Nadi Al-Malikiya Al-Olympiya’), Royal Guards (‘Haris Al-Maliki’), Royal Air Force (‘Al-Quwa Al-Jawiya Al-Malikiya’), Police Schools (‘Madaris Al-Shurta’), Kuliya Al-Askariya (‘Military College’), Dar Al-Mualameen Alaliya (‘Highest Teacher's House’), Casual's Club, Al-Marouf Al-Tarbiya (‘Physical Education’), Kuliya Al-Hakok (‘College of Law’), Quwa Al-Siyara (‘Armoured Cars’) from the capital Baghdad and four other teams Nadi Al-Minaa Al-Basri (Basra Port Club), Sharakat Al-Naft Al-Basra (Basra Petroleum Company) from Basra and branches in the provinces of Mosul and Kirkuk.
+The IFA was an association of 14 teams from all over Iraq, they included the Al-Nadi Al-Olympi Al-Malaki (‘Royal Olympic Club’), Al-Haras Al-Malaki (‘Royal Guards’), Al-Quwa Al-Jawiya Al-Malakiya (‘Royal Air Force’), Madaris Al-Shorta (‘Police Schools’), Al-Kuliya Al-Askariya (‘Military College’), Dar Al-Mualimeen Alaliya (‘Highest Teacher's House’), Casuals Club, Al-Maarouf Al-Tarbiya (‘Physical Education’), Kuliyat Al-Huqooq (‘College of Law’), Al-Quwa Al-Siyara (‘Armoured Cars’) from the capital Baghdad and four other teams Nadi Al-Minaa Al-Basri (Basra Port Club), Sharikat Naft Al-Basra (Basra Petroleum Company) from Basra and branches in the provinces of Mosul and Kirkuk.

 Controversies

 The Iraqi youth national teams have been ejected from tournaments for fielding over-age players.
 In 1989, Iraq was banned for using over-age players in the U-20 World Championships in Saudi Arabia.
 That ban was extended when Iraq invaded Kuwait in August 1990.